What is Beech Wood?

 European Beech and American Beech are from the Beech family.
 The properties of these two kinds of wood are very close to each other.
 There are slight differences in their appearance and color.
 If we talk about Grain / Texture and Workability then there is no difference between them.

-Workability: It can be glue, finishes, and trim very well.
+Workability: It can be glued, finished, and trimmed very well.
 Beech is known for steam-bending.
-They can be easily worked with tools and machines even after having medium hardness.
+They can be easily worked with tools and machines even after having a medium hardness.

 Rot Resistance: It is better to have a rot resistance of any wood, But, beech does not have the properties of natural rot resistance.
 It can easily cause decay.

 Availability: European Beech is widely available across Europe in bulk.
 American Beech also becomes available in the market at an affordable price in the domestic range.